505-NN-505/DSA-Automator/README.md

 </p>

 <h4 align="center">
-Your DSA playground - just create a Data Structure and experiment with the Algorithms prompts.
+Your DSA playground - just paint a Data Structure on the artboard and experiment with the Algorithms.
 </h4>

 # Demo